tdworowy/DeepLearningStaff/README.md

-Web front-end, REST api api for Keras.
+Web front-end, REST api for Keras.
 Provides basic ability to build, train and monitor deep learning models (more at once due possibility to run multiple Keras "nodes").
 It is still on POC stage so most of Keras functionalities are not covered and web ui is extremely not useful.

 # How to run
 Recommended way to run is to use docker containers.